The Success and The Failures of Lefthanders in Sports

 Lefthanders have played a major role in tennis for more than one hundred years.

 Rafael Nadal continues his quest toward earning the label of “greatest tennis player of all time”.
-The 34 year old lefthander from Spain recently won the 2020 French Open for the 13th time in 16 years.
-Nadal has also won the Australian Open (in 2009), Wimbledon (in 2008 & 2010), and the US Open (in 2010, 2013, 2017, and 2019).
-Those 20 Grand Slam Singles Titles tie him with Roger Federer for the most ever, followed by Novak Djokovic with 17, Pete Sampras with 14, Roy Emerson with 12, and another lefthander, Rod Laver with 11.
+When the 34 year old lefthander from Spain won the 2020 French Open, it was his 13th title there in 16 years.
+Nadal has also won the Australian Open (2009), Wimbledon twice (2008 & 2010), and the US Open four times (2010, 2013, 2017, and 2019).
+Those 20 Grand Slam Singles Titles tie him with Roger Federer for the most ever, followed by Novak Djokovic with 18, Pete Sampras with 14, Roy Emerson with 12, and another lefthander, Rod Laver with 11.
 Click here for more on Rafael Nadal

 Why Aren't There More Lefthanded Tennis Players